Provider type

 No. Receipts include service description (e.g., "individual psychotherapy session") and date, but no clinical content.
 Your insurer cannot access session notes or clinical records.
 Confidentiality is governed by Ontario's Personal Health Information Protection Act (PHIPA).

-Some older plans still list only Psychologists.
-If your plan does not include RP coverage, contact your HR or benefits administrator and request an update — many insurers have updated their list of covered providers in the last few years, and the change usually only requires an internal request.
-Otherwise, sessions are out-of-pocket.
+Some older plans still list only psychologists.
+If your plan does not include RP coverage, contact your HR or benefits administrator and request an update.
+Many insurers have updated their list of covered providers in the last few years.
+Otherwise, sessions are out of pocket.
+See what that wording means.

 The 15-minute consultation is the easiest way to talk through anything specific to your situation.